arduino/docs-content/content/hardware/03.nano/boards/nano-r4/features.md

 </Feature>

 <Feature title="CAN Bus Support" image="communication">
-The Nano R4 includes support for CAN communication (with external transceiver), making it suitable for industrial and automotive applications.
+The Nano R4 supports CAN communication (with external transceivers), making it suitable for industrial and automotive applications.
 </Feature>

 <Feature title="Real-Time Clock (RTC)" image="clock">
-The built-in RTC and 16 MHz external crystal ensure accurate timekeeping — ideal for data logging and scheduled task applications.
+The built-in RTC and 16 MHz external crystal ensure accurate timekeeping, making it ideal for data logging and scheduled task applications.
 </Feature>

 <Feature title="5 V Operating Voltage" image="power">
-Fully 5 V compatible on all GPIOs, making it easy to use with existing Arduino shields and 5 V peripherals without level shifting.
+Fully +5 VDC compatible on all GPIOs, making it easy to use with existing Arduino shields and +5 VDC peripherals without level shifting.
 </Feature>

 </FeatureList>